 Additionally, it works well with several programming and scripting languages like Java, C#, and Python.

-You must know that Selenium offers flexibility like no other web application testing tools.
+You must know that Selenium offers flexibility like no other web application testing tool.
 Well, that is, if you are someone who has experience and skills in programming and writing scripts.
-You can build the best kind of automation frameworks necessary to automate web.
+You can build the best kind of automation framework necessary to automate the web.
 Provided you have advanced programming skills and some quality time in your hands.

 There is indeed a reason why Selenium is considered as one of the

 2. Test Complete

 This functional testing platform supports various testing techniques.
 They include the likes of data-driven testing, keyword-driven testing, distributed testing, and regression testing to automate testing.